ntk148v/awesome-stars/README.md

 ## Python

+- [CommonRegex](https://github.com/madisonmay/CommonRegex) - A collection of common regular expressions bundled with an easy to use interface.
 - [diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures
 - [avatarify](https://github.com/alievk/avatarify) - Avatars for Zoom, Skype and other video-conferencing apps.
 - [prefect](https://github.com/PrefectHQ/prefect) - The Prefect workflow platform